SohZHong/ethrising-graph-workshop/README.md

 This guide explains how to track multiple smart contracts using The Graph by adding an additional contract and merging entities.

+This guide will resume from where we ended during the workshop (See `main` branch for cloning)

 ### 1. Add Another Contract Address

 To start tracking a second smart contract, run the following command: